cao7113/uweibo/README.md

 Learnd and make fun from [example](https://github.com/simsicon/weibo_2_example)

+Yes, you indeed just need a [sina weibo account](http://weibo.com), other things have been handled for you or weibo api beginers!

+Freely extend when needed!

+Hehe, I am http://weibo.com/cao7113, happily with http://shareup.me

+Welcome contact with me!

 ## Fun part

 write a local token file for cli access in callback action